Ismail-webdev/Ismail-webdev/README.md

 - 🎯 Focusing on **Improve Skills**
 - 🚀 On a mission to craft seamless digital experiences. 💻

-🌐 Always Learning:
+🌐 **Always Learning:**
-I believe in the power of continuous learning and stay on the cutting edge of emerging technologies.
-Adapting to the ever-evolving digital landscape is my second nature.
+<p class="justify">I believe in the power of continuous learning and stay on the cutting edge of emerging technologies.
+Adapting to the ever-evolving digital landscape is my second nature.</p>

 <div align="center">